 Effects and Severe Consequences of Water Shortages

-- Global increase in temperatures further exacerbates water shortages
+- A global increase in temperatures further exacerbates water shortages.

-- Mainly due to both lack of access and poverty, disease is the sum consequence.
-Clean water is needed to revive and sustain the human body while polluted river beds near informal settlements are the breeding ground for malevolent diseases
+- Mainly due to both lack of access and poverty, the disease is the sum consequence.
+Clean water is needed to revive and sustain the human body, while polluted river beds near informal settlements are the breeding ground for malevolent diseases.

 Solutions to the Problem of Water Shortage